anirudhlohiya/AndroidBlog-Server/blogs/Fiji.md

-# Daily Geography Spotlight - July 24, 2025
+# Fiji Geography Spotlight - July 24, 2025

 **Motivational Quote**:
 "The world is full of wonders; explore one step at a time." – Unknown